-Explore Sossusvlei, Swakopmund, Spitzkoppe, Damaraland, Etosha and Naukluft on a 13 day self drive.
+Explore Sossusvlei, Swakopmund, Spitzkoppe, Damaraland, Etosha and Naukluft on this 2 week self drive.

 View Namibia Explorer in a larger map

-Upon arrival you will be transferred to a lovely lodge for the night.
-Today you will be briefed on your vehicle.
+Upon arrival in Namibia you will be transferred to a lovely guesthouse for the night.
+After freshening up you will be briefed on your vehicle and your route.

-Drive to a stunning area of imposing granite rock formations set in vast plains called Spitzkoppe.
-Here you can walk and climb among the boulders looking out for incredible bushmen rock paintings.
+Day 8: Camping, Spitzkoppe Drive to a stunning area of imposing granite rock formations set in vast plains called Spitzkoppe.
+Here you can walk and climb amongst the boulders looking out for impressively old bushmen rock paintings.
 A fantastic place to watch the sunset.

 Day 14: Depart Windhoek